Harold K. Bush, Ph.D.

 American Literature and American Studies, Historical Approaches to Literature, Cultural Studies, Mark Twain, the Profession of English, Christianity and Literature

-Continuing Bonds: Parental Grief and Nineteenth-Century American Authorship.(under contract with the University of Alabama Press; forthcoming in Spring 2015)
+Continuing Bonds with the Dead: Parental Grief and Nineteenth-Century American Authors.(under contract with the University of Alabama Press; forthcoming in Spring 2016)

 This project considers how the loss of children has been a surprisingly constructive source of cultural power for nineteenth-century American authors.
 Theoretical premises derive from recent psychological discussions of generativity and "redemption sequences" (Erikson, McAdams), parental bereavement narratives (Klass, Neimeyer, Valentine), as well as recent theological considerations of hope (Moltmann, Ricoeur).
 Major authors under consideration include Harriet Beecher Stowe, Abraham Lincoln, W. D. Howells, Mark Twain, and W. E. B. Du Bois.